danboid/shufti/README.md

 ## USAGE

-After installing shufti, and only once (before your first use) you need to right-click on an image file in your file manager (eg right click on a .jpg file under Windows Explorer, Dolphin, Thunar or whatever) and use the **Open with command** option (which is usually under the **Open with** tab under the right-click **Properties** menu of the image file), when selected under your desktop's file manager to set shufti as the command/program to use to open image files.
+After installing shufti you need to right-click on an image file in your file manager (eg right click on a .jpg file under Windows Explorer, Dolphin, Thunar or whatever) and use the **Open with command** option (which is usually under the **Open with** tab under the right-click **Properties** menu of the image file), when selected under your desktop's file manager to set shufti as the command to use to open image files.
 You have to do this for every different type of image file you wish to open with shufti.
-After doing this once for each image type you use, you will only need to double-click on an image to open it with shufti.

-It is also possible to run shufti from the command line.
+You can also run shufti from the command line.
 This is the only way to use it under macOS currently.
-You'd run:
+Under a UNIX-like OS, you'd run:

 ```
- $ python shufti.py /full/path/to/image/file
+ $ shufti /full/path/to/image/file
 ```

-or if you're running shufti from the Windows command prompt using the .exe, something like:
+If you're running shufti from the Windows command prompt using the .exe, the command would look more like:

 ```
  > shufti c:\full\path\to\image\file
 ```

-To view the file.
-Note you must use the full path, like the file managers require.
+To view a file.
+Shufti requires you use the full path to the image you wish to open first.

 The view settings are saved when you close a window or choose to view the next/previous image.
 These settings are restored next time you open or browse to the file.